rweigel/phys305/flux.md

 1\. $\displaystyle\Phi_E=E_{\perp}A = \left(\frac{kQ}{R^2}\right) (4\pi R^2)=4\pi k Q$

 2\. $\displaystyle\Phi_E=E_{\perp}A = \left(\frac{kQ}{(2R)^2}\right) \Big(4\pi (2R)^2\Big)=4\pi k Q$

+A key observation is that because the field decreases in proportion to $1/r^2$ and the area increases in proportion to $r^2$, the flux, which involves the product the the field and the area, is independent of the radius of the sphere.
+This is analogous to the case where there is a source that emits particles at the origin -- the density of particles decreases in proportion to $1/r^2$.

 ## Problem -- Flux Through a Sphere